antoinekrajnc/coding-for-product-managers-INSTRUCTORS-PREP/Intro/instructor-prep-notes.md

 * Get to know everyone
 * Understand student's expectation
 * Set some expectations about the class
-* Teach them basis of HTML and CSS
+* Teach them basis of the Command Line, HTML and CSS

 ## Rough Timing:
 * 5 min: Who you are
-* 15 min: Icebreaking exercise
+* 15 min: Icebreaker exercise
 * 10 min: Welcome to the class and general overview
 * 10 min: Make sure all students are set up with Cloud 9 and GitHub
 * 30 min: Get to know the terminal and basic commands